-A stand-alone module of our established and highly respected Railway Management Certificate Program, this residential five-day program covers the essentials of railway engineering and technology from a managerial perspective.
+A stand-alone module of our established and highly respected Railway Management Certificate Program, this residential five-day program in Pueblo, CO, covers the essentials of railway engineering and technology from a managerial perspective.
 We combine classroom presentation of concepts with discussions led by rail industry subject matter experts, and site visits to see railroad engineering in action.
 Railway and Engineering and Technology brings together many aspects of the complex railway ecosystem.

 MONDAY – WEDNESDAY

 On site at MxV with mix of classroom sessions and site visits

 Rail Rolling Mill Visit; Locomotives and Rolling Stock classes